AranOribu/Lostops/docs/infra/README.md

 - **lostops-adminsys :** include everything about manual operations.
 - **lostops-app :** include web application and scripts from code workflow.

-You can find two more diretories, used to keeps documentations :
+You can find two more diretories, used to keep documentations :

 - **reports :** every reports made after internal audit, to retrieve each Key Performance Indicators about our infrastructure.
 - **docs :** documentations aimed for our teams.
 DevOps, AdminSys or devs.